cmartinferrer/cmf-inditex-price-api/README.md

 2. **REST API**: The service exposes a REST API to retrieve the applicable price for a given product, brand, and application date.

+3. **API First:** The controller was developed following an API First approach.
+The API [contract](https://github.com/cmartinferrer/cmf-inditex-price-api/blob/main/src/main/resources/openapi/openapi.yaml) was defined upfront using OpenAPI, and the implementation was aligned to that specification.
+This ensures consistency between documentation and implementation, facilitates collaboration across teams (backend, frontend, QA), and reduces integration issues.

-3. **Database**: We are using H2 as an in-memory database for development and testing purposes.
+4. **Database**: We are using H2 as an in-memory database for development and testing purposes.
 It allows us to quickly run tests and verify the application without having to set up an external database.

-4. **Docker**: The project is dockerized to provide an easy-to-deploy solution in any environment.
+5. **Docker**: The project is dockerized to provide an easy-to-deploy solution in any environment.
 It ensures consistency across different machines and simplifies the setup process for developers.

-5. **Testing**: Unit tests are written following the **Given-When-Then** structure with **JUnit 5**.
+6. **Testing**: Unit tests are written following the **Given-When-Then** structure with **JUnit 5**.
 Integration tests are performed using MockMvc for testing the REST endpoints.

-6. **Swagger**: Swagger is used to generate and display API documentation.
+7. **Swagger**: Swagger is used to generate and display API documentation.
 It provides an interactive interface to test the endpoints directly in the browser.

-7. **Data Mapping**: We use **MapStruct** to map between the domain model (`Price`) and the entity model (`PriceEntity`).
+8. **Data Mapping**: We use **MapStruct** to map between the domain model (`Price`) and the entity model (`PriceEntity`).
 This reduces boilerplate code and ensures a clean separation between layers.

 ## 🛠️ Prerequisites